Motherly (2021 film): Release

 Motherly had its world premiere at the London FrightFest Film Festival on August 26, 2021, and was released on VOD by Entertainment Squad Video on November 16, 2021.

 Reception

 Box office

 Motherly grossed $0 in North America and $117,226 in other territories.

 Critical response

-The review aggregator website Rotten Tomatoes reported a 86% approval rating, with an average score of 6.6/10, based on 7 reviews.
+The review aggregator website Rotten Tomatoes reported an 86% approval rating, with an average score of 6.6/10, based on 7 reviews.